Entra Platform Infrastructure

 - Use current Microsoft terminology throughout.

-- Use diagrams only when they clarify a boundary or flow.
+- Use diagrams when they clarify architecture boundaries or data flow.